mostafa-meerzad/algorithmsAndDataStructures/src/Stacks/Notes.md

+# Stack

-Stacks are a fundamental data structure in computer science that operate on the **Last In, First Out (LIFO)** principle.
+Stacks are a fundamental data structure in computer science that operates on the **Last In, First Out (LIFO)** principle.
 This means that the last element added to the stack is the first one to be removed, similar to a stack of plates in a cafeteria.

 ---

+## Usages of Stacks

+- Implement the Undo feature.
+- Build compilers (eg syntax checking)
+- Evaluate expressions (eg 1 + 2 * 3)
+- Build navigation (eg forward/backward)

 ## **Key Concepts**

 1. **Structure**:
-   - A stack is a collection of elements with two main operations:
+    - A stack is a collection of elements with four main operations:
         - **Push**: Adds an element to the top of the stack.
         - **Pop**: Removes and returns the top element from the stack.
+        - **Peek**: Returns the top element without removing it from the stack.
+        - **IsEmpty**: which tells up whether the stack is empty or not **Note**: the time complexity of these operations is **O(1)** they all run in a constant time **Note**: the time complexity of these operations is **O(1)** they all run in a constant time

 2. **LIFO Principle**:
     - The most recently added element is the first to be removed, like taking the top plate from a stack.

 3. **Top of the Stack**:
     - The "top" refers to the most recently added element, which will be accessed first when performing operations.

 4. **Access**:
     - Unlike arrays or linked lists, you can only access the element at the top of the stack directly.
 Other elements are "hidden" below the top.

 ---

 ## **Basic Operations**

 1. **Push**
     - Adds an element to the top of the stack.
     - Example:
         - Stack: [1, 2, 3]
         - Push(4)
         - New Stack: [1, 2, 3, 4]

 2. **Pop**
     - Removes and returns the top element of the stack.
     - Example:
         - Stack: [1, 2, 3, 4]
         - Pop()
         - Popped Element: 4
         - New Stack: [1, 2, 3]

 3. **Peek (or Top)**
     - Returns the element at the top of the stack without removing it.
     - Example:
         - Stack: [1, 2, 3, 4]
         - Peek() → 4
         - Stack remains: [1, 2, 3, 4]

 4. **isEmpty**
     - Checks if the stack is empty.
     - Example:
         - Stack: []
         - isEmpty() → True

 5. **Size**
     - Returns the number of elements in the stack.
     - Example:
         - Stack: [1, 2, 3]
         - Size() → 3

 ---

 ## **Implementing a Stack**

 Stacks can be implemented using:

 1. **Arrays**: A dynamic or fixed-size array can be used to represent a stack.
 2. **Linked Lists**: A linked list can represent a stack where elements are added/removed from the head.

 ### **Array-Based Stack (Java Example)**

 ```java
 class Stack {
     private int[] stack;